alexhkurz/mathematics-for-philosophers/_sources/contents/arrows-theorem.md

 Mathematically, it is simple and beautiful.
 It also proved to be surprisingly robust under various changes of the basic assumptions.

 Moreover, the theorem can be interpreted in many different ways.
-For example, Diane Coyly in her book "Cogs and Monsters" says
+For example, Diane Coyle in her book "Cogs and Monsters" says

 *Arrow’s theorem is really a formal statement of the obvious truth that there are unavoidable conflicts of interest or dilemmas in society.*